-The research team will focus on completing the literature review and providing a draft to the stakeholders for review and discussion at the first study advisory meeting.
+The research team is focused on summarizing the literature review for discussion with stakeholders at the first study advisory meeting.
 The team will also work on preparing a summary description of each test technique.

 2.2 Phase I - Survey of Permeability Test Methods